Topics for the Writing Section of CBEST

 experience.
 Hence, it is best to keep the description of your

 experience short and simple.
 Alongside, you have to mentionwhat you have learned through your experience.
 Given below are some of the topics that you can work on:

 Dan Rather, former CBS anchorman, spoke of teachers who help other by being one "who believes in you, who tugs and pushes and leads you to the next plateau, sometimes poking you with a sharp stick called 'truth'."
 Consider a situation where a teacher, coach, mentor, friend or relative acted in this way towards you.

 Imagine that you could have made one change in your college experience.
 Explain what change you would have made and what difference it would have made.

 Many childhood experiences leave lifelong impressions on people.
 Write an essay in which you describe a memorable childhood experience and explain its effect on your life.

-It is suggested that you visit http://www.cbest.nesinc.com/PDFs/CA_OPT_Writing.pdf and view sample CBEST writing topics for the CBEST Writing section provided here.
-Some other websites with practice CBEST writing topics are http://www.ocde.us/Leadership/Documents/CBEST%20Writing%20Sample.pdf and http://www.teacherstestprep.com/quizpage/289/304.
-You can also visit http://www.csun.edu/~hflrc006/ep16et.html for CBEST writing topics that have appeared in past CBEST exams.
+It is suggested that you visit http://www.cbest.nesinc.com/PDFs/CA_OPT_Writing.pdf and check out the sample topics for the Writing section provided there.
+Some other websites you can refer to are http://www.ocde.us/Leadership/Documents/CBEST%20Writing%20Sample.pdf and http://www.teacherstestprep.com/quizpage/289/304.
+You can also visit http://www.csun.edu/~hflrc006/ep16et.html for the topics that have appeared in past CBEST exams.

-It is essential that you keep practicing and develop a good typing speed and minimize grammatical or typo errors in order to solve this test.
-The flair for essay writing would not get developed overnight, thus, it is important that you read essays on various CBEST writing topics provided online and through good study guides to crack this section with flying colors!
+It is essential that you keep practising on a regular basis, develop a good typing speed and minimize grammatical or typo errors in order to score high in this section of the CBEST.
+The flair for essay writing is developed overnight, thus, it is important that you read sample essays and work on sample topics regularly.

 Terms and Conditions